John Barilaro: Friendlyjordies legal cases

-From the latter half of 2020, YouTube comedian and political commentator Jordan Shanks, known online as friendlyjordies, published a series of videos criticising Barilaro for the 2019–20 bushfire season and accusing him of corruption.
-Barilaro publicly expressed offence at Shanks' mocking depictions, where Shanks likens Barilaro to Mario from the Super Mario video games and comments that Barilaro is "powered by spaghetti", citing Barilaro’s consistent annual victories at a Queanbeyan spaghetti-eating contest.
+From the latter half of 2020, YouTube comedian and political journalist Jordan Shanks, known online as friendlyjordies, published a series of videos criticising Barilaro for the 2019–20 bushfire season and accusing him of corruption.
+He also appeared on stage in a Super Mario costume, at an event which Barilaro was attending.
+Barilaro publicly expressed offence at Shanks' mocking depictions, where Shanks likens Barilaro to Mario from the Super Mario video games and comments that Barilaro is "powered by spaghetti", citing Barilaro's consistent annual victories at a Queanbeyan spaghetti-eating contest.
 Barilaro accused the depictions of "racist undertones".
 In May 2021, Barilaro lodged a defamation claim in the Federal Court against Shanks, as well as Google for refusing to delete the videos.
 Barilaro cited this case as one of the reasons for his resignation from parliament.

-In June 2021, a friendlyjordies producer Kristo Langker was arrested by counter terrorism officers and charged with stalking Barilaro, prompted by Barilaro's complaints to the police; he pleaded not guilty.
+In June 2021, a friendlyjordies producer, Kristo Langker, was arrested by the Fixated Persons Unit of the Counter Terrorism and Special Tactics Command and charged with stalking Barilaro, prompted by Barilaro's complaints to the police; he pleaded not guilty.
 Police allege he followed Barilaro, repeatedly asking him why he was suing friendlyjordies.
 Video footage of the incident shows the producer attempting to return legal documents to Barilaro regarding the defamation suit.
 The producer's lawyer, Mark Davis, states the video of the incident is not consistent with the police statement.
 Several notable figures have used social media to accuse Barilaro of lying to the police regarding the statement.
 Former Australian prime minister Kevin Rudd criticised Barilaro for "asking counterterrorism police to round ... up" people he does not like, categorising the friendlyjordies incidents as typical investigative journalism that politicians expect to face.
 Others criticising the arrest include former Director of Public Prosecutions Nicholas Cowdery, politician Helen Dalton, journalist John Pilger, and Media Watch.
 In March 2022, police dropped all charges against Langker, and were ordered to pay his legal costs.

 Barilaro settled his lawsuit against Shanks on 5 November 2021, with Shanks agreeing to apologise for the videos.
 Shanks was liable for $100,000 in legal costs in relation to an unsuccessful application to have the case heard by a jury, but Barilaro did not receive any money in the settlement.
 On 6 June 2022, Google was ordered to pay Barilaro $715,000.